jelenakrmar/customStickerApp/README.md

-# Stickers app for iMessage with customized layout
+# iMessage sticker pack with fully customized layout.

 This is an example of customized sticker pack for iMessage.
 Sticker browser is implemented as `UICollectionViewController` with a custom layout.